livewire/livewire/docs/lazy.md

 Route::get('/dashboard', \App\Livewire\Dashboard::class)->lazy();
 ```

-Or alternatively, if there is a component that is lazy-loaded by default and you would like to opt-out of lazy-loading, you can use the following `enabled: false` parameter:
+Or alternatively, if there is a component that is lazy-loaded by default, and you would like to opt-out of lazy-loading, you can use the following `enabled: false` parameter:

 ```php
 Route::get('/dashboard', \App\Livewire\Dashboard::class)->lazy(enabled: false);